Image © Avery Love

 Liz Vaughan is a writer, editor, and literary designer from North Carolina.
-Their creative writing has appeared in NonBinary Review, 100-Foot Crow, and Lambda Magazine, among other venues.
-They received a BA in English, linguistics, and digital literacy from UNC Chapel Hill, and they are currently earning their MFA in fiction from UNC Wilmington as a teaching assistant in the Publishing Laboratory.
+Their creative writing appears or is forthcoming in White Wall Review, 100-Foot Crow, and Lambda Magazine, among other venues.
+They received a BA in English from UNC Chapel Hill, and they are currently earning their MFA in fiction from UNC Wilmington as a teaching assistant in the Publishing Laboratory.
 They also plan to earn UNCW’s Professional Certificate in Publishing, as their long-term goal is to find a career in book publishing.
 They have worked on the editorial teams of the literary journals Ecotone, Chautauqua, and Cellar Door.
-They are currently an agency intern for Martin-Newens Literary Management, and have also been a manuscript copyeditor and program coordinator for the nonprofit organization The Young Writers Initiative.
-When not writing or editing, they love reading weird books, making jewelry, and learning everything they can.
+They are currently an agency intern for Martin-Newens Literary Management.
+When not writing or editing, they can likely be found exploring a local library, listening to folk music, or playing a TTRPG with their friends.

 Their urban fantasy short story “The Hollow Sea” received an honorable mention in The Vincent Brothers Review‘s Waves contest in June 2025.
 Their historical horror-mystery piece “Hunger, Faith, & Fire” was selected as UNC Wilmington’s fiction nomination for the AWP Intro Journals Project in November 2025.
 They are currently drafting a YA Gothic fantasy novel, set in the same world as their short story “Mirrorless” (Coffin Bell Journal, 2024).